ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Forked Ethereum's history suggests a questionable relationship with the concept of unstoppability and _Code is Law_.
 The direct contradiction of this concept in Forked Etheruem's past means that the project is now in a schizophrenic position where it is simultaneously for and against the idea of _Code is Law_.

 Some Etherians say that The DAO Fork was a one-off that will never happen again; Ethereum really does follow _Code is Law_, or at least it does since The Fork.
 The problem with this position is that, when it matters, Ethereum's own history demonstrates that it is susceptible to interention that can overrule _Code is Law_, and if something can overrule _Code is Law_, you don't have _Code is Law_.
-Whether on a philosophical, social, or financial level, Ethereum's central points of failure have already shown it to be captured; it is just a matter of time for this to be visibly expressed again.
-We will go into further detail as to why this is the case in a the [next section](#TODO).
+Whether on a philosophical, social, or financial level, Ethereum's central points of failure have already shown it to be captured.

 Other thought leaders in Ethereum Foundation say that _Code is Law_ is an [inhumane](https://twitter.com/VladZamfir/status/936029138623774721), [sociopathic](https://medium.com/@Vlad_Zamfir/my-intentions-for-blockchain-governance-801d19d378e5) concept; future DAO Fork level "corrections" _are_ on the table for Ethereum, and that is a feature, not a bug.
 It was even [admitted](https://twitter.com/VladZamfir/status/930590981816180737) that the phrase should have been "Build _Almost_ Unstoppable Applications" in back in 2017.
 No surprise that the Etheruem.org website was not amended though; _almost unstoppable_ doesn't have same _pazaz_, which is what _really_ matters.